Police Explorer Program

 Special Needs Alert Program (S.N.A.P.)

-The Denton County Water District Police Department’s Special Needs Alert Program (SNAP) helps first responders identify children, or adults, who are unable to communicate their names or addresses due to a cognitive impairment or other special needs.
+The Elm Ridge Police Department’s Special Needs Alert Program (SNAP) helps first responders identify children, or adults, who are unable to communicate their names or addresses due to a cognitive impairment or other special needs.
 Examples could include persons with Autism, Dementia, Alzheimer’ s, Down Syndrome or a traumatic injury.

-To enroll, a special needs individual (aided by a caregiver) completes an information sheet and supplies a photograph (digital preferred) or may pose for a photo at Denton County Water District Police Department during normal business hours.
+To enroll, a special needs individual (aided by a caregiver) completes an information sheet and supplies a photograph (digital preferred) or may pose for a photo at Elm Ridge Police Department during normal business hours.
 Police personnel will then accept the completed form and photograph then input the photo, physical description and other information into a specialized database within the department.
 The photograph and supplied information will be affixed, through the dispatch CAD system, for responding officers’ immediate access of information to assist in locating a missing loved one or to reconnect a loved one with their family.

 If the individual is found wandering, police can search the database for individuals who match the physical description.
 With photo identification, medical information and emergency contacts easily accessible, police will be able to return the individual to caregivers quickly and safely.